 2019 Amendments to the Gene Technology Regulations 2001

 The 2019 Amendments to the Gene Technology Regulations 2001 commenced Tuesday 8 October 2019.
 The amendments result from a technical review conducted by the Regulator and aim to address the legal uncertainty about the regulation of new technologies, including genome editing techniques.
-A copy of the amended Regulations is available on the Forms and Resources page.
+A copy of the amended Regulations is available on the Forms and Resources page and detailed information regarding the changes are outlined on the OGTR website.

 Apply for approval